open-cogsci/osdoc/content/pages/dev/fromsource.md

 - [OpenCV](http://opencv.org/) (Python bindings) is an extensive computer-vision library.
 - [PyGaze](http://www.pygaze.org/) is a Python library for eye tracking.
     - OpenSesame >= 3.0.0 requires PyGaze >= 0.6.0.
-    - OpenSesame < 3.0.0 requires PyGaze 0.5.0.

-## Reasons to run from source

-The main reasons to run from source are:

-- You want to hack on the OpenSesame source code.
-- There may not be a package available for your platform.

-## Instructions for Linux

-Under Ubuntu, all dependencies are available via the official repositories or the [Cogsci.nl PPA].
-Therefore, the easiest way to install all dependencies is by first adding the Cogsci.nl PPA, and then installing all dependencies in one go.

-	sudo add-apt-repository ppa:smathot/cogscinl
-	sudo apt-get update
-	sudo apt-get install python-pygame python-numpy python-qt4 \
-		python-qscintilla2 psychopy expyriment python-qprogedit \
-		python-serial

-See [Dependencies](#dependencies) for a list of additional packages that you may want to install.

-To start OpenSesame, open a terminal in the folder where OpenSesame has been extracted and run OpenSesame using one of the following commands:

-	python opensesame
-	python opensesame --debug

-## Instructions for Windows

-There are multiple versions of Python available.
-OpenSesame has been tested extensively with 2.7.
-Because 64-bit versions are not available for some of the required packages, it is recommended to stick to 32-bit versions of everything.
-Python 3.4 is supported, but not all (optional and extra) dependencies are available for Python 3.4.

-To start OpenSesame, open a command prompt in the folder where OpenSesame has been extracted and run OpenSesame using one of the following commands (this example assumes that you have installed Python in `c:\Python27`):

-	c:\Python27\python.exe opensesame
-	c:\Python27\python.exe opensesame --debug

-It's convenient to create a batch file for running OpenSesame from source.
-You can do this simply by creating a file called `opensesame.bat` containing one of the commands above.
-You will then be able to run OpenSesame by executing the batch file.

 ## Instructions for Mac OS